 What is PCI compliance?

-PCI-DSS is short for Payment Card Industry Data Security Standard.
-It’s a global set of general practices that the PCI Security Standards Council devised.
-They set out the requirements to keep cardholder data secure and out of the hands of cybercriminals.
+PCI-DSS stands for Payment Card Industry Data Security Standard.
+It’s a global set of general practices devised by the PCI Security Standards Council to keep cardholder data (such as account numbers, personal information, and other credit card information) secure and out of the hands of cybercriminals.

-Now, let’s look at the PCI-DSS requirements from an assessment perspective.
-For merchants, there are four different compliance levels.
-You must pick the appropriate level based on the volume of transactions your organization processes yearly.
+There are four different compliance levels applicable to merchants.
+You must pick the appropriate level based on the volume of transactions your organization processes annually:

 - Level 1 – 6 million+ transactions per year